BMLT Crumb Widget

 language string Override the UI language (e.g. 'es', 'fr').
 Defaults to navigator.language, falling back to English.
 Supported: en, es, fr, de, pt, it, sv, da.

 columns string[] Columns to show in list view.
-Default: ['time', 'name', 'location', 'address'].
+Default: ['time', 'distance', 'name', 'location', 'address'].
+Takes precedence over data-columns.
 Omit any column name to hide it.
-Available values: time, name, location (venue/building name), address (street address with in-person/online badges), service_body. service_body is hidden by default — add it explicitly to show the service body name.
+Available values: time, distance (only renders when geolocation is active), name, location (venue/building name), address (street address with in-person/online badges), service_body. service_body is hidden by default — add it explicitly to show the service body name.

-geolocation boolean Show a Near Me button and auto-geolocate on page load to find meetings near the user.
-Requires HTTPS.
-Default: false.
-If geolocation fails or is denied, an error is shown — no fallback load occurs.
-Note: serviceBodyIds filters have no effect on geolocation searches; results are determined entirely by proximity.
+geolocation boolean Enable location-based search: a Near Me button (auto-geolocates the user via the browser, requires HTTPS) and a Search location mode on the search input that resolves a typed city, postal code, or address (e.g. Edgartown, MA or 02539) via OpenStreetMap Nominatim.
+Default: false for most servers, true when data-server points at aggregator.bmltenabled.org with no service-body set (the unconstrained aggregator needs a location to return useful results).
+If browser geolocation fails or is denied, an error is shown — no fallback load occurs.
+Note: serviceBodyIds filters have no effect on location searches; results are determined entirely by proximity.

 darkMode 'auto' | true | false Built-in dark color scheme. 'auto' follows the visitor's OS preference (prefers-color-scheme); true forces dark mode regardless of OS setting; false (default) disables it.
 Works alongside dark mode tiles.